treolabs/treopim/docs/en/faq/general.md

 ## Are TreoPIM Premium modules sold or rented?

 TreoPIM Premium modules are sold, not rented.
 After purchasing a module, you can get free updates for one year.
 Installation is not included.
 You can continue to use the module even after this period has expired.
-If you wish, you can purchase a new version of the module at a discounted rate - 50% if you purchase the update within one month directly after the expiry of the one-year period.
-Otherwise at a full price.
+If you wish, you can purchase a new version of the module at a discounted rate - 50%.
+If you purchase the update within one month directly after the expiry of the one-year period, otherwise at a full price.